-Golden Axe is side-scrolling hack and slash game developed by Sega and released in 1989 as an arcade game.
+Golden Axe is side-scrolling beat-em-up/hack and slash game developed by Sega and released in 1989 as an arcade game.
 It was later ported to the Sega Genesis/Mega Drive, as well as a few other platforms including Xbox Live Arcade on July 11, 2007.

 An evil being known as Death Adder has taken over the once peaceful land called Yuria.
 Having murdered many innocent people, he also captured the king and his daughter.
 Death Adder's coup de grâce was finding the magical emblem of the land, the Golden Axe.
 And unless the people of Yuria accept him as the land's new king, he promises to destroy it.